getgrit/stdlib/.grit/patterns/go/go_cloudflare_v2.md

 ---
-title: Upgrade to CloudFlare v5
+title: Upgrade to Cloudflare v2
 ---

 The Go SDK has been rewritten for v2 and contains significant breaking changes.